Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Ping-pong

 \subsection{Arboreal ping-pong}

-Here we verify that the arboreal partition defines an interactive family, in the sense of Definition \ref{d:generalized_ping-pong} (but for right actions!).
+Here we verify that from an action on a tree we can define an interactive family, in the sense of Definition \ref{d:generalized_ping-pong} (but for right actions!).
 For this we maintain the notation introduced in the previous subsection.
 That is, we have an action $\alpha:G\to\Isom_+(X)$ of the group $G$ on a tree $X$, and we choose a connected fundamental domain $T$.
 This gives a presentation of $G$ as the fundamental group of the graph of groups $(\overline X; G_v,A_e)$, as we now describe.
 The set of complementary edges $S$ correspond to the edges of the fundamental domain $T$ which only have one endpoint in $T$; denote by $\overline T$ the injective projection of $T\setminus S$ to $\overline X$, which is a spanning tree.
 The groups $G_v$ and $A_e$ are clearly defined as stabilizers for the action $\alpha:G\to \Isom_+(X)$, and so are defined the boundary injections.
 We will write $\overline X= (V,E)$ as usual.
 Observe that the set of vertices $V$ lifts to the set of vertices of the fundamental domain $T$ and similarly does the set of edges $E_{\overline T}$.

 The interactive family will be defined for the action on $X$.
-The family of subsets $\boxminus=\{X_v,Z_s\}$ will be defined taking unions of subsets of the form $X_c\subset X$, $c\in\pi_1(X\setminus T)$.
+The family of subsets $\boxminus=\{X_v,Z_s\}$ will be defined taking unions of subsets of the form $X_c\subset X$, $c\in\pi_0(X\setminus T)$.